11 reasons to visit Brighton

 Each journey, which costs 13.50 pounds (16 €) for adults and 6.75 pounds (8 €) for children and which is free for children under 4 years old, lasts 20 minutes during the day and half an hour after 17.00 GMT.

 Feel like living all these experiences up close?
-I hope you enjoy them as much as I did!
+I hope you enjoy them as much as we did!